MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ## Importing a backend

-First, we import CairoMakie, which re-exports Makie and MakieLayout.
+First, we import CairoMakie, which re-exports Makie.

 ```@example tutorial
 using CairoMakie